Scandit/data-capture-documentation/versioned_docs/version-7.0.0/sdks/web/add-sdk.md

 if you experience similar issues.
 :::

-## Electron
+### Electron

-You can easily configure the web sdk to work into an Electron app.
-There are some extra steps though.
-The register method must be called inside the main.ts file passing down some dependencies and the publicKey.
-The publicKey will be used to decrypt the encrypted license key file that must be placed into the [`ConfigureOptions.licenseDataPath`](https://docs.scandit.com/data-capture-sdk/web/core/api/web/configure.html#property-scandit.datacapture.core.IConfigureOptions.LicenseDataPath) option:
+You can configure the Scandit SDK to work into an Electron app.
+The register method must be called inside the `main.ts` file passing down some dependencies and the `publicKey`.
+The `publicKey` will be used to decrypt the encrypted license key file that must be placed into the [`ConfigureOptions.licenseDataPath`](https://docs.scandit.com/data-capture-sdk/web/core/api/web/configure.html#property-scandit.datacapture.core.IConfigureOptions.LicenseDataPath) option:

 ```ts
 // electron main.ts